 Time Frames for Mobilization (Soft Tissue)

+Time to Produce Effect 4 to 9 treatments.

 Frequency Up to 3 times per week.

 Optimum Duration 4 to 6 weeks.

 Maximum Duration 6 weeks.

-i.
 Percutaneous Electrical Nerve Stimulation (PENS): Needles are used to deliver low-voltage electrical current under the skin.
 Theoretically this therapy prevents pain signals traveling through small nerve fibers from reaching the brain, similar to the theory of TENS.